Skip to content

 • Two-tailed test.
 This option allows us to test for over and under-representation: the test-set will be tested against the reference-set and vice versa.

 • Annotations.
-You can select how gene sets are selected for the enrichment analysis: group genes by GO term, by Enzyme Code, etc.
+You can select how gene sets are selected for the enrichment analysis: group genes by GO term, by Enzyme Code, InterPro ID, etc.

 Click on the Run button to start the analysis.
 It may take a while depending on the number of annotations.